- Tips to Fast Stress Relief

 What are the risk factors for agoraphobia?

 Agoraphobia tends to begin by adolescence or early adulthood.
 Girls and women, Native Americans, middle-aged individuals, low-income populations, and individuals who are either widowed, separated, or divorced are at increased risk of developing agoraphobia.
 Individuals who are Asian, Hispanic, or of African/African-American descent tend to have a lower risk of developing this disorder.
+However, people who have felt discriminated against are thought to be at higher risk of suffering from a number of anxiety disorders, including agoraphobia.

 Having a history of panic attacks is a risk factor for developing agoraphobia.
 Agoraphobic individuals are at increased risk for developing panic attacks, as well.
 Other anxiety disorders that tend to co-occur with agoraphobia include social anxiety disorder (social phobia) and generalized anxiety disorder.
 Even the use of alcohol can result in severe, albeit temporary anxiety.